rafi10hasan/bookify-client-next.js/README.md

 ## Introduction

-This is a hotel booking website where users can browse rooms,  check availability, and make reservations.
+This is a hotel booking website where user can browse rooms,  check availability, and make reservations.
 The platform is built to provide a seamless experience for users and hotel administrators.

 ## Technology Used